cryptocoinjs/secp256k1-node/README.md

 # secp256k1-node

 This module provides native bindings to [bitcoin-core/secp256k1](https://github.com/bitcoin-core/secp256k1).
-In browser [elliptic](https://github.com/indutny/elliptic) will be used as fallback.
+In browser [noble](https://github.com/paulmillr/noble-secp256k1) or [elliptic](https://github.com/indutny/elliptic) will be used as fallback.

 Works on node version 14.0.0 or greater, because use [N-API](https://nodejs.org/api/n-api.html).